- Classes are limited in size; registrations are processed on a first come, first served basis. Registering before April 24 is recommended.

 Cancellation of Courses or Workshops

 Some classes may be canceled due to low registration.
-Because course cancellations are based on registration enrollment three weeks before the first day of the course, early registration may help insure that a class will be offered.
-To learn if a class will be offered, log onto the Web registration site or call the Records Office at 218-755-2020.
+Because course cancellations are based on registration enrollment two-weeks before the first day of the course, early registration may help ensure that a class will be offered.
+To learn if a class will be offered, log onto the e-Services site or call the Records Office at 218-755-2020.

 Only the classes in which you are actually registered will appear on the online fee statement.
 The university reserves the right to cancel a course when the enrollment is not sufficient to warrant its continuance, to divide classes if the enrollment is too large for efficient instruction, and to change instructors when necessary.
 Bemidji State University reserves the right to change without notice any materials, information, requirements, and regulations published in this bulletin.
 Click here for cancellation for non-payment deadlines and other important dates.

 Senior Citizen Registration

 Minnesota senior citizens age 62 and over may enroll on a space-available basis in any course free of charge if they do not desire degree credit.
 If credit is desired, an administrative fee of $18.00 per credit hour will be assessed.
 Any laboratory course fees are required whether the course is taken for credit or for audit.
 For further information contact the Records Office (218-755-2020).

 If you are withdrawing from all of your classes, you are advised to complete the following steps: